 Prioritising Mental Health—Improving Telehealth for Psychological Services in Regional, Rural and Remote Australia

-The Department of Human Services will be implementing changes to the Medicare Benefits Schedule (MBS) to allow mental health professionals, including psychologists, social workers and occupational therapists to access Medicare benefits for video consultations provided to clients who live in rural and regional Australia.
-This will increase access to psychological services for those living in rural and remote areas who would otherwise have limited access to these services.
+The Department implemented changes to the Medicare Benefits Schedule (MBS) to allow mental health professionals including psychologists, social workers and occupational therapists to access Medicare benefits for video consultations with clients who live in rural and regional Australia.
+This initiative came into effect on 1 November 2017, and has increased access to psychological services for those living in rural and remote areas.

 Improving Access to Medicines—Maintaining Remote Area Aboriginal Health Services Pharmaceutical Dispensing

-Remote Aboriginal Health Services (RAHS) are able to order and dispense medicines directly to patients at no cost as part of the Government’s National Aboriginal and Torres Strait Islander Health Plan 2013-2023.
+Remote Area Aboriginal Health Services (RAAHS) are able to order and dispense medicines directly to patients at no cost as part of the Australian Government’s National Aboriginal and Torres Strait Islander Health Plan 2013-2023.
 This ensures remote Indigenous Australians have access to the medicines they need, when they need them.

-This measure will simplify delivery arrangements by enabling pharmacists who supply individually labelled and packaged medicines to RAHS to directly invoice the Department of Human Services for payment, reducing administration on these health professionals.
+This measure, implemented on 1 January 2018, simplifies arrangements by enabling pharmacists who supply individually labelled and packaged medicines to RAAHS to directly invoice the Department for payment.

 Agents and Access Points

-The Department of Human Services’ agents across 351 sites and access points across 239 sites provide essential and effective services to remote and rural people where accessing existing service centres is difficult.
+The Department has 346 agents and 240 access points across rural and remote locations.
+They provide essential services to customers where accessing service centres is difficult.

-Access points provide free self–help facilities where people can conduct their business with the Department.
-This includes services such as certifying proof of identity documents, phone, photocopying, fax and internet facilities in over 100 sites.
+Access points provide free self-help facilities where people can conduct their business with the Department.
+This includes services such as certifying proof of identity documents as well as access to phone, photocopying, fax and internet facilities.

 Agents provide the same facilities as access points with the addition of staff who can support people to do their business with the Department, primarily through digital channels.